On the varieties of the second row of the split Freudenthal-Tits Magic Square: Recognizing the line Grassmannian, half-spin and geometries

-\begin{proof} We may assume that $(X,\Xi)$ is proper, as otherwise we have the half-spin variety $\mathcal{D}_{4,4}(\K)$.
+\begin{proof} We may assume that $(X,\Xi)$ is proper, as otherwise we have the half-spin variety $\mathcal{D}_{4,4}(\K)$, which, by triality, is isomorphic to $\mathcal{D}_{4,1}$.
 By Lemma~\ref{MMinductive} we know that every residue is a Mazzocca-Melone set of split type $4$, which is proper by Lemma~\ref{proper}.
-Since the ambient space of the residue has dimension at most 12 by (MM3), Proposition~\ref{casen=2} implies that the residue corresponds to a line Grassmannian variety $\mathcal{G}_{5,1}(\K)$.
+Since the ambient space of the residue has dimension at most 12 by (MM3), Proposition~\ref{casen=2} implies that the residue corresponds to a line Grassmannian variety $\mathcal{G}_{4,1}(\K)$.

-Define the following incidence geometry $\cG(X)$ with objects of type 1 up to 5.
-The objects of type 1 are the symps of $(X,\Xi)$, the ones of type 2 are the singular 3-spaces not contained in a singular 4-space, the type 3 objects are the singular lines, the type 4 ones are the singular 4-spaces and, finally, the objects of type 5 are the points belonging to $X$.
-Incidence is containment made symmetric, except that an object of type 1 is incident with an object of type 4 if the corresponding 4-space intersects the corresponding hyperbolic quadric in a 3-space, and also that an object of type 2 is incident with an object of type 4 if the corresponding 3-space intersects the corresponding 4-space in a plane.
+Define the following numbered simplical complex $\cG(X)$ with vertices of types 1 up to 5.
+The vertices of type 1 are the symps of $(X,\Xi)$, the ones of type 2 are the singular 3-spaces not contained in a singular 4-space, the type 3 vertices are the singular lines, the type 4 ones are the singular 4-spaces and, finally, the vertices of type 5 are the points belonging to $X$.
+We define an adjacency relation between two vertices of distinct type as containment made symmetric, except that a vertex of type 1 is incident with a vertex of type 4 if the corresponding 4-space intersects the corresponding hyperbolic quadric in a 3-space, and also that a vertex of type 2 is incident with one of type 4 if the corresponding 3-space intersects the corresponding 4-space in a plane.
+The simplices of $\cG(X)$ are the cliques of the corresponding graph.

-We show that the diagram of this geometry has type $\mathsf{D}_{5}$ (where we have chosen the types above so that they conform to the Bourbaki labeling \cite{Bourbaki}), which, by Tits \cite{Tits83}, implies that $\cG(X)$ is the building of type $\mathsf{D}_5$ over $\K$.
+It is straightforward to verify that this simplical complex is a chamber complex.
+We show that it conforms to the diagram of type $\mathsf{D}_{5}$ (where we have chosen the types above so that they conform to the Bourbaki labeling \cite{Bourbaki}), which, by Tits \cite{Tits83}, implies that $\cG(X)$ is the building of type $\mathsf{D}_5$ over $\K$.
 It follows easily from the definition of incidence in $\cG(X)$ that any residue of type $\{1,2,3,4\}$ of $\cG(X)$ (say, of an element $p$ of type $5$) corresponds to the residue $(X_p,\Xi_p)$ of $(X,\Xi)$ as defined in the present paper.
 Hence all rank 2 residues of type $\{i,j\}$, with $\{i,j\}\subseteq\{1,2,3,4\}$, are correct.
 Also, in the same way, the residues of type $\{2,3,4,5\}$ of $\cG(X)$ correspond to the geometry of the symps, which establishes the correctness of all rank 2 residues of type $\{i,j\}$, for all $\{i,j\}\subseteq\{2,3,4,5\}$.
 It remains to check the residues of type $\{1,5\}$.
-But these are trivially all generalized digons.
+But these all are trivially complete bipartite graphs.